mmiele/TechnicalNotes/BotFramework/Authentication/AddAuthenticationToBot.md

 1. Activate the [Bot Framework Emulator](https://aka.ms/bot-framework-emulator-readme).
 1. Click the **Open Bot** button.
 1. Enter the required information, including the **Microsoft App ID** and **Microsoft App password**.
 1. Click the **Connect** button.
-The bot should come up and display the predefined greetings.
+The bot starts and displays the predefined greetings.
 1. Type anything to login.
 1. Click on the displayed **login** box.
 A pop-up dialog is displayed asking if you want to open the OAuth URL of the AAD connection you created.
-This is where OAUth comes in to the picture to authenticate the bot based on the user's credentials.
+This is where OAUth comes in to the picture to authenticate the bot based on the user's (your)credentials.
 1. Click the **Confirm** button.
 1. You are logged in and a list of allowed commands is displayed.